andrei-polukhin/pgdbtemplate-pq/README.md

 - Set `POSTGRES_CONNECTION_STRING` environment variable for tests
 - Close connections and drop test databases after use
 - Use context timeouts for connection operations

+## Security

+If you discover a security vulnerability, please report it responsibly.
+See [SECURITY.md](docs/SECURITY.md) for our security policy and reporting process.

 ## License